 Costa Rica is a large melting pot.
 You can find people from all over the world – heck Yeison is half Korean half Costa Rican!
 We’ve met many half Costa Ricans half Italians, half Costa Rican half Russian, half Costa Ricans half Chinese.
 Just all sorts of diverse people.

 And if you’re born in Costa Rica, you’re a Tico or Tica.
 That’s it.
-Doesn’t matter where your parents were born or if you also speak French or Chinese.
+Doesn’t matter where your parents were born, if you have an accent or if you speak a second language.

 Subtle Culture Shock